DanielFGray/reactblog/content/posts/fp-intro.md

 ```

 There are optimizations that could be performed in the imperative approach, and those types of optimizations are not the kind I like working on.
-I can abstract away the details of iterating and retrieving a list of keys in a collection using `map`, which has the same effect, and is much less typing, and moves the optimizations to the original implementation.
+Using `reduce` I can abstract away the details of iterating over an array with much less typing, and move the optimizations to a single point.

 # Helper functions